Allyn Wergin, R.D.N.

 - Unexplained weight loss

-If you have questions or concerns about diabetes, talk with your health care team.
-If you’re looking for a way to live a healthier life, experts are just a phone call away.
+If you have questions or concerns about diabetes, talk with your healthcare team.
+If you're looking for ways to live a healthier life, help is available from your primary care provider, registered dietitian nutritionists and certified diabetes educators.